kristofer/kg/README.md

 # kg Emacs

-A small functional Emacs in Go
+A small functional Emacs written in Go

 kg Emacs is inspired by Atto Emacs (by Hugh Barney), MicroEmacs, Nano, Pico and his earlier project known as Perfect Emacs [1].
+Also by JOE, uEmacs, MicroEmacs, mg, zile and of course, GNU Emacs.
+I learnt Emacs on a Sun 2/120 a long time ago in a galaxy far, far, away.

 > A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.